 Floodplains Evaluation Area.
-The floodplains evaluation area is the combined project right-of-way or footprint for all options that are part of the Action Alternative as shown below in Figure 3.13-2 through Figure 3.13-8, Floodplains in the Floodplains Evaluation Area (labeled as the impact boundary).
+The floodplains evaluation area is the combined project right-of-way or footprint for all options that are part of the Action Alternative as shown below in Figure 3.13-2 through Figure 3.13-9, Floodplains in the Floodplains Evaluation Area (labeled as the impact boundary), beginning on page 3-211.